 There’s good news for vulnerable seniors in California and across the country.
 As part of a larger bipartisan bill on banking reform, the Senior Safe Act was signed into law during the month of May.

-Sacramento Elder Law Attorney: What Can Adult Children Do When Elder Parents Need Help and the Spouse Disagrees?
+Sacramento Elder Law Attorney: What Can Adult Children Do When Aging Parents Need Help and the Spouse Disagrees?

 It’s a common story among blended families: an aging parent becomes ill and the parent’s biological children clash with the parent’s spouse.
 A spouse is the closest next of kin and generally has the power to make medical decisions for the other.